ohmae/mmupnp/README.md

 This can also be used from kotlin.

 ## Requirements
-- Java 8 or later (or Java 6 / 7 with retrolambda)
+- kotlin 1.3 or later
-- Android Gradle Plugin 3.0.0 or later
+- Java 6 or later

 ## Restrictions
 - This library support only ControlPoint functions.